Monday, 28 August 2017

 There are many different sized 1kg spools, filament is supplied on.

-In general the over all size of the spool are pretty much the same,
+In general the over all size of the spool are pretty much the same, approximately 200mm diameter by 70mm wide.

 But the centre hole for the spindle varies quite a bit.

-Currently I have had: 30mm, 50mm, 57mm and 75mm diameter holes in the centre
+Currently I have had: 30mm, 50mm, 57mm and 75mm diameter holes in the centre of the spools.

-It has a main centre piece and a selection of fins that attach to it depending
+It has a main centre piece and a selection of fins that attach to it depending on what size the hole in the centre of the spool is.

 The centre piece fits over the threaded bar (M8) that came with the printer.